trufnetwork/evm-contracts/contracts/v1.0.0/TNOracle.md

 Uses Chainlink Functions for data delivery:
 1. Request initiated via function call
-2. Result delivered via callback
+2. Result delivered via callback, which can call back to the caller contract
 3. Secrets encrypted by Subscription Owner
 4. Encrypted secrets only valid for associated subscription ID